dfinr/vultr-docs/docs/rfa.md

 # Vultr's Request for Article List

-The Request for Article (RFA) list is a to[ic suggestion guide for [Vultr Trusted Authors](https://www.vultr.com/docs/trusted-author-program).
+The Request for Article (RFA) list is a topic suggestion guide for [Vultr Trusted Authors](https://www.vultr.com/docs/trusted-author-program).

 If you'd like an RFA assignment, please see the guide to [Vultr's Request for Article System](https://www.vultr.com/docs/request-for-article).

 | RFA ID    | RFA Title                                             | Type     | Tags                   | Notes                     |
 | :-------- | :---------------------------------------------------- | :------- | :--------------------- | :------------------------ |